Skip to content

 How Useful Is the Hidden iPhone Map?

-However, from a privacy perspective, tracking significant locations is not without concerns.
+However, from a privacy perspective, tracking significant locations is not without concern.
 Practically anyone can easily recognize a movement pattern from the history and map, revealing where you live and work.
 Therefore, Significant Locations data is additionally protected with Face ID or Touch ID, beyond the iPhone lock.
 If that’s not enough for you, you can also completely disable the Significant Locations option, delete the history, and be on the safe side.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.